ShMcK/ng2Challenges/README.md

 Challenges to help you learn and understand the evolving Angular2 Framework.

 I've found one of the best ways to struggle through a new framework is by trying out lots of basic demos, and looking at how other coders approach similar situations.
 Help contribute.
+Create your own challenges by adding a wiki page.

 ## Challenges